t) Provisions, contingent liabilities and contingent assets

 c) Impairment test for goodwill

-The goodwill is mainly on account of future benefits due to the technology platform, content, data base which is being used by the publication business for creating digital content/books with digital content.
+The goodwill is mainly on account of future benefits due to the technology platform, content, data base which is being used by the publication business for creating digital content / books with digital content and to ensure seamless blend of traditional print and progressive digital platforms.
 Considering the overall profitability of the publication business, no provision for impairment is considered necessary.

 The Company is not engaged in the business of trading or investing in crypto currency or virtual currency and hence no disclosure is required.